simphony/docs/docs/source/index.md

    ---
    **Additional Information**

-   License, acknowledgements, data protection, contact info and more.
+   License, acknowledgements, data protection, contact info and more

    .. link-button:: contribute.html
       :text: To more information